 With settlement and fund availability being instantaneous, you can have more control over when cash flows out of your bank accounts by making payments through RTP.
 Instead of having to wait several business days for payments to transfer and become available to vendors, you can send payments even on the day they are due with RTP with minimal fees compared to checks as according to Delloite within their research report, Economic Impact of Real-Time Payments, RTP cost about the same as non-instant electronic payments overall, at around $1.95 for 10 transactions per capita, which compared to checks at $2.79.

 The Future of RTP

 As RTP becomes steadily adopted in the coming years, it has several use cases that could change how businesses initiate and process payments.
-For businesses or individuals who need to make quick, time-sensitive payments either business-to-business, peer-to-peer, or from employer-to-employee via payroll, RTP can revolutionize and streamline the timeline people expect to be paid and receive cash.
+For businesses or individuals who need to make quick, time-sensitive payments either business-to-business, peer-to-peer, or employer-to-employee via payroll, RTP can revolutionize and streamline the timeline people expect to receive cash.
 And the less time you spend waiting for cash for vendors, that cash can be utilized to continue to grow your business.

 Initiate Real-Time Payments Directly Within the Trovata Payments App

 Not only can you streamline your payments processes with RTP, but you can also manage all your payments in one secure platform with the Trovata Platform.
 Trovata’s Payment App empowers treasurers and finance professionals to make transfers and initiate payments via ACH, wire, and RTP using the bank API directly, eliminating the need for a third-party intermediary and additional fees.
 And with payment workflows and templates, you are empowered to implement governance directly within their instance, ensuring all payments adhere to the company’s signature authority matrix, treasury policy, and internal controls.